-- \ Less than one percent. - (1) This table is based on 23,650,000 shares of Class A Common Stock and 5,750,000 shares of Class B Common Stock outstanding as of March 26, 2021.
+\ Less than one percent.

+- (1) This table is based on 12,703,631 shares of Class A Common Stock and 5,750,000 shares of Class B Common Stock outstanding as of March 3, 2022.
 Beneficial ownership is determined in accordance with the rules of the SEC.
 Except as described in the footnotes below and subject to applicable community property laws and similar laws, we believe that each person listed above has sole voting and investment power with respect to such shares.
-Unless otherwise indicated, the business address of each of the entities, directors and executives in this table is 4218 NE 2nd Avenue, Miami, FL 33137. - (2) Based solely upon information contained in a Schedule 13G filed on February 16, 2021, represents (i) 4,662,500 shares of Class B Common Stock and (ii) 260,000 shares of Class A Common Stock owned directly by Lionheart Equities, LLC, who shares voting and dispositive power over such shares with Mr. Sternberg. - (3) Based solely upon information contained in a Form 4 filed on August 20, 2020, represents (i) 5,000 shares of Class A Common Stock and (ii) 15,000 shares of Class B Common Stock owned directly by Mr. Barran. - (4) Based solely upon information contained in a Form 4 filed on August 20, 2020, represents (i) 10,000 shares of Class A Common Stock and (ii) 30,000 shares of Class B Common Stock owned directly by Mr. Rapisarda. - (5) Based solely upon information contained in a Form 4 filed on August 20, 2020, represents (i) 180,000 shares of Class A Common Stock purchased by vehicles and accounts managed by Akaris Global Partners LP ("Akaris") and (ii) 540,000 shares of Class B Common Stock transferred to Akaris from the Sponsor following the consummation of the Public Offering, over which Mr. Kapadia has shared voting and dispositive power.
-The business address of Akaris is 330 Madison Avenue New York, NY 10017. - (6) Mr. Walsh resigned from the Board effective March 26, 2021.
+Unless otherwise indicated, the business address of each of the entities, directors and executives in this table is 4218 NE 2nd Avenue, Miami, FL 33137. - (2) Based solely upon information contained in a Schedule 13G filed on February 14, 2022, represents 1,613,533 shares of Class A Common Stock.
+The business address of Mizuho Financial Group, Inc. is 1-5-5 Otemachi, Chivoda-ku, Tokyo 100-8176, Japan.